wp-plugins/confident-captcha/readme.txt

 4. Confident CAPTCHA mobile on tablet
 5. Confident CAPTCHA with Billboard

+== Changelog ==

+= 2.5 =
+* Enable AJAX to see if the solution was correct/incorrect immediately.
+* Max tries, set the number of times a user can solve Confident CAPTCHA.

+== Upgrade Notice ==

+= 2.5 =
+Introduces immediate feedback via AJAX as well as lets you limit the number of times a user may solve the CAPTCHA per pageview.

 == ATTENTION ==
 To install our CAPTCHA you have to follow instructions in Installation tab.
 Otherwise the CAPTCHA won't work correctly.